What is the difference between YMCA Camp Greenknoll and Summer Club?

 Does my child need lunch every day?

-Children must bring a lunch each day except on Fridays.
-On Fridays children have the option of having an all-beef hot dog lunch at camp.
+Children must bring a lunch each day.
 There will be some field trips in which we cannot bring in any food into the venue, in such case you will have to send in lunch money.
 Lunches brought in by Summer Club children can be stored in the refrigerator.
 We do encourage you to pack lunch with an icepack.
 PLEASE DO NOT SEND IN PEANUTS/PEANUT BUTTER.

 How should my child dress for Summer Club?